Türkmenbaşy, Turkmenistan: Culture

+Amusement park

+Salkyn kenar is an amusement park located on the coast of Caspian Sea.
+The park covers an area of 2.7 hectares.
+This amusement park has over 30 attractions and many restaurants.
+It is a popular tourist attraction and visited by thousands of people every day.
+Park also serves as a concert venue.

 Transport

-The public transport system and the relevant infrastructure in Turkmenbashi is primarily managed by the Turkmenawtoulaglary Agency.
+The public transport system and the relevant infrastructure in Turkmenbashy is primarily managed by the Turkmenawtoulaglary Agency.
 Today, the city is served by an international airport and national rail services, municipal buses, minibuses, cabs, bike lanes.

 The city is important as transport junction, formed by seaport with ferry terminal, airport and railway station.
 The M37 highway links the seaport to points east.
 The P-18 highway runs west from the seaport to Awaza, then north to the border with Kazakhstan.

-Turkmenbashi International Seaport
+Seaport

-Türkmenbaşy is Turkmenistan's major seaport and sea link to the West.
-A ferry service connects Türkmenbaşy to Baku, Azerbaijan, which is about 260 kilometers across the Caspian Sea.
+Turkmenbashy International Seaport is Turkmenistan's major seaport and sea link to the West.
+Ferry service connects Türkmenbaşy to Baku, Azerbaijan, which is about 260 kilometers across the Caspian Sea.
 It is the western terminus of the Trans-Caspian railway, which connects the city to Turkmenistan's capital Ashgabat and points further east.

-In 1998, as part of its three-month expedition to the Caspian Sea, the Turkmenbashi International Seaport was visited by the Cousteau Society on the Alcyone ship).
+In 1998, as part of its three-month expedition to the Caspian Sea, the Turkmenbashy International Seaport was visited by the Cousteau Society on the Alcyone ship).

-Passenger lines as of 2021 connected Turkmenbashi with the Port of Baku (Azerbaijan) and the Port of Olya (Russia).
+Passenger lines as of 2021 connected Turkmenbashy with the Port of Baku, Azerbaijan, and the Port of Olya, Russia.